kaltokri/just-the-docs-test/docs/plugins/userstats.md

 | .reset_statistics      |                                           | all     | Admin     | Resets the statistics for this server.                                                              |
 | .linkme                |                                           | all     | DCS       | Link a discord user to a DCS user (user self-service).                                              |

-**ATTENTION**:<br/>
+{: .note }
-If a campaign is active on your server, .stats and .highscore will display the data of that campaign only, unless you use the "all" period.
+> If a campaign is active on your server, `.stats` and `.highscore` will display the data of that campaign only, unless you use the "all" period.

 ## Reports